bevy-logging/bevy_logging/src/chapter_4.md

 2024-10-19T22:24:06.016247Z TRACE test_spiral::spammy: i=8
 2024-10-19T22:24:06.016251Z TRACE test_spiral::spammy: i=9
 ```
-In this case you can see the print_trash module ran before my setup code.
+In this case, you can see that the `print_trash` module ran before my setup code.
-also note that the crate module path was printed `test_spiral::spammy` this will soon be relevant
+Also note that the crate module path was printed `test_spiral::spammy`.
+This will soon be relevant

 #### Filter out by module

-Clearly we have a problem with spammy, we could just delete the spammy logs like we would have to do with techniques in the previous chapter.
+Clearly we have a problem with spammy.
+We could just delete the spammy logs like we would have to do with techniques in the previous chapter.
-However for the sake of the excercies lets pretend that we sometimes is useful
+However, for the sake of the excercie, let's pretend that we sometimes is useful.

-Lets put in a log code so we cannot just change the applications logging levels
+Let's put in a log code so we cannot just change the application's logging levels

 ```rust
 fn setup(